Your company is a target for hackers.

 6) Require strong passwords, because they really are better

-Now, also remember that you need to have cyber security systems that get used.
+Remember that you need people to use your cybersecurity systems, rather than try to avoid or circumvent them.
 Don’t require a 15-digit password to be changed every week, or people will find shortcuts.
 There are plenty of password managers that can help, take advantage!
 (But make sure they’re properly secured as well – hackers may be starting to target poorly protected password managers!)

 7) Encryption is mandatory.
 Period.